 Open a repository in your IDE that corresponds to an APM service where you’d like to see code-level metrics.
 If the repository isn’t already associated with the APM service, you’ll get a message in the Observability section of CodeStream prompting you to make this association.

 If you have multiple services that correspond to this repo (such as different services for different environments), you can make additional

-repo<>service associations by going to the Service Summary page in New Relic and looking for the Repositories section at the bottom right.
+repo<>service associations on the Summary page for your APM service in New Relic.
+Go to the Repositories section in the bottom right.